Omobayo Godwins

-Omobayo Marvellous Godwins (born 19 July 1986) is a Nigerian engineer and politician who served as the deputy governor of Edo State from April 2024 to November 2024.
+Omobayo Marvellous Godwins (born 19 July 1986) is a Nigerian engineer and politician who served as the deputy governor of Edo State from April to November 2024.
 He was appointed deputy governor following the impeachment of Philip Shaibu on 8 April 2024.
 He is a member of the Peoples Democratic Party, and holds a B.Eng Degree in Electrical and Electronics Engineering from the University of Benin.

 Early life and education

-Godwins was born and raised in Akoko Edo Local Government Area.
+Godwins was born on 19 July 1986 in Akoko Edo Local Government Area, Edo State, Nigeria.
 He completed his tertiary education at the University of Benin, earning a bachelor's degree in Electrical and Electronics Engineering.

 Career

 Before entering politics, Godwins worked as an engineer, specifically as a Senior Maintenance Engineer at Dresser Wayne West Africa Limited, where he oversaw operations in the South-South region of Nigeria.
 He began his political career in local government politics.

 Godwins ran in the 2023 House of Representatives election for Akoko Edo Federal Constituency under the Labour Party.
 After an unsuccessful run and a subsequent legal challenge, he joined the PDP and was later appointed as the Deputy Governor of Edo State.

 As Deputy Governor, Godwins has stated his commitment to supporting the development of sports and other sectors in Edo State.
 His appointment has been acknowledged by his kinsmen in Akoko-Edo.